Black Friday Marketing Strategy: 26 Ideas to Drive Sales

 4. Leverage Social Media (Don’t Forget Those Black Friday Hashtags)

 One of the most powerful tools that you can use to promote your Black Friday sale and ring up hype is social media.
-In fact, according to a report from HubSpot, 77% of social media marketers say social media marketing has been somewhat to very effective for their company this year.
+In fact, according to a report from HubSpot, 90% of social media marketers say building an active online community is critical to success in 2023.

 To begin your social marketing push, you will want to be sure that your brand has active Instagram and Facebook pages, at the very least.
 You can also add Pinterest, Twitter, and other sources, but Instagram and Facebook should reach the majority of your customer base.
 Here you can share promotions, images, and sneak peeks to drum up hype around your Black Friday sale.